nextgis/docs_ngcom/source/data_connect.rst

 #.
 Open :ref:`Resource group <ngcom_resources_group>` where you want to create a data layer (by default, from the main page of Web GIS you access the Main resource group);
 #.
 Select :menuselection:`Create resource --> TMS layer` on the right side of Web GIS :ref:`admin console <ngw_admin_interface>`;
 #.
 In the opened dialog, go to :guilabel:`Resource` tab and type a name for the new layer in the field :guilabel:`Display name`.
-Then in the :guilabel:`Tile cache` tab choose cashe settings, and in the :guilabel:`TMS layer` tab select the required TMS connection and set up display parameters;
+Then in the :guilabel:`Tile cache` tab choose cache settings, and in the :guilabel:`TMS layer` tab select the required TMS connection and set up display parameters;
 #.
 Press :guilabel:`Create` button.
 If TMS layer is created successfully, you'll see its name in :guilabel:`Child resources` pane of the relevant Resource group.

 .. note::